Kevin Hayes scores in OT, Flyers beat Ducks 2-1

 Sean Couturier scored in the first period and Jakub Voracek had two assists for the Flyers in the second stop of their six-game West Coast trip.
 Elliott won it with a breakaway goal after Voracek made an exceptional pass from deep in Philadelphia’s end, threading it between all three Ducks on the ice.

+”We talked yesterday, (and) that wasn’t the right way to play yesterday,” Hayes said. ”In less than 24 hours you have a chance to turn the attitude around.
+We came in here before the game and knew this was kind of a must-win.
+We’ve been struggling on the road.
+The way we lost last night didn’t help.
+Tonight, starting with (Elliott), we played a good game all around.”

-After Erik Gudbranson scored for Anaheim in the opening minute, Elliott shut out the Ducks the rest of the way.
-The veteran goalie came into Honda Center with a dismal 3-8-3 record against the Ducks along with an .800 save percentage, his worst against any opponent.
+After Erik Gudbranson scored a fortunate goal for Anaheim in the opening minute, Elliott shut out the Ducks the rest of the way.
+The veteran goalie came into Honda Center with a dismal 3-8-3 record against the Ducks along with an .880 save percentage, his worst against any opponent.

+”He’s a competitive young man,” Flyers coach Alain Vigneault said of Elliott. ”Obviously not the way he wanted to start the game, especially after the way we played yesterday, but I liked the way he stuck with it.
+I liked the way our team stuck with it.
+I don’t think this game should have gone into OT, but it did and we found a way to win.”

 John Gibson stopped 33 shots for the Ducks, who earned points in consecutive games for the first time since Nov.
 27. Two days after returning from the holiday break with a solid 4-3 win over Vegas, the Ducks failed to win their first back-to-back games since Nov.
 1 despite an outstanding performance by Gibson.